odoo-it/docker-odoo/README.md

 ### Entrypoint

 -   `EXTRA_ODOO_CONF`: Extra odoo configuration to be added to `odoo.conf`.
--   `CUSTOM_REPOSITORIES`: Custom git-aggregator yaml, repositories will be aggregated at runtime.
 -   `CUSTOM_REQUIREMENTS`: Custom pip requirements.txt, to be installed at runtime.
 -   `CUSTOM_ENTRYPOINT`: Custom script to be executed at runtime.
 -   `AUTO_UPDATE_MODULES`: Run `click-odoo-update` to automatically update addons.